 - Feeding America reports that 537,890 Minnesotans are facing hunger.
-34% of these individuals are under the age of 18.1 - Minnesotans made an estimated record-breaking 9 million visits to food shelves in 2024.2 This is up 20% from the previous record of 7.5 million set in 2023.3 Annual visits to food shelves are now 150% higher than they were prior to the COVID-19 pandemic.4 - Food insecurity is present in all 87 Minnesota counties, but is highest in the counties of Mahnomen, Ramsey, Beltrami, and Blue Earth.5 - Only six counties in Minnesota saw their food shelf visits decrease in 2023 (Nobles, Itasca, Lincoln, Faribault, Cook, and Dakota).
-Food shelf visits in 2023 rose most dramatically in Kittson, Benton, Grant, Pipestone, and Crow Wing Counties.6 - Supplemental Nutrition Assistance Program (SNAP) enrollment by Minnesotans in 2023 was the highest it has been since 2016.7 - 8 in 10 seniors in Minnesota who qualify for SNAP have not applied for or are not receiving benefits.8 Find out more about applying for SNAP here. - Due to federal cuts to SNAP funding in 2023, 235,000 Minnesota households saw their food stamp benefits reduced by an average of \$82 per month.
-Cuts to E-SNAP funding saw recipients of that program receive \$100 less per person per month compared to 2022.
+34% of these individuals are under the age of 18.1 - Second Harvest Heartland reports that 19% of all Minnesotan households are food insecure.2 - Minnesotans made a record-breaking 8.9 million visits to food shelves in 2024.3 This is up 20% from the previous record of 7.5 million set in 2023.4 Annual visits to food shelves are now 150% higher than they were prior to the COVID-19 pandemic.5 - Food insecurity is present in all 87 Minnesota counties, but is highest in the counties of Mahnomen, Ramsey, Beltrami, and Blue Earth.6 - Food shelf visits increased by an average of 18.4% across Minnesota's 87 counties.
+Only one county-Wilkin- in Minnesota saw their food shelf visits decrease in 2024.
+Food shelf visits in 2024 rose most dramatically in Nobles, Mahnomen, Roseau, Steele, and Clay counties.7 - Supplemental Nutrition Assistance Program (SNAP) enrollment by Minnesotans in 2023 was the highest it has been since 2016.8 - 8 in 10 seniors in Minnesota who qualify for SNAP have not applied for or are not receiving benefits.
+Find out more about applying for SNAP here. - Due to federal cuts to SNAP funding in 2023, 235,000 Minnesota households saw their food stamp benefits reduced by an average of \$82 per month.
+10 Cuts to E-SNAP funding saw recipients of that